semrush/intergalactic/website/docs/components/checkbox/checkbox.md

 Here are some other checkbox recommendations:

 - Only use checkboxes for changing settings and not as action buttons.
 - The [switch](/components/switch/) is better for binary settings since it performs an action while checkboxes have a status.
-[Radiobuttons](/components/radio/) are also good for binary settings.
+[Radio buttons](/components/radio/) are also good for binary settings.
-- Use checkboxes for suspended actions and radiobuttons for immediate actions.
-[Switches](/components/switch/) and [radiobuttons](/components/radio/) work for actions that are applied instantly.
+- Use checkboxes for suspended actions and radio buttons for immediate actions.
+[Switches](/components/switch/) and [radio buttons](/components/radio/) work for actions that are applied instantly.
 Checkbox is useful when users need to check their settings before applying them or when additional steps are necessary to make changes.
 - For checkbox groups with more than six options, include "Select all" and "Deselect all" controls to save time.
 - When a checkbox is used in a table to select the entire row, make sure the target area covers the entire table cell where the checkbox is located.